My London

 My Favourite Restaurants

-Chinese - Hotto Potto.
-Kim's Dim Sum Duck.
-Min Jiang.
+Chinese - Hotto Potto, Kim's Dim Sum Duck & Min Jiang.

 Italian - O'ver.

-Seafood - Scott's.
+Seafood - Scott's & Lilibeth’s.

-Spanish - Barrafina.
+Spanish - Sabor.

 Cocktails - Kensington One.
 Rivoli Bar.
 Opium.
 Detective's Bar - a proper speakeasy.